rickymoorhouse/blog/content/blog/2026/building-an-ai-agent.md

 ## Why Go?

 Python would have been the obvious choice.
-It's the lingua franca of AI, with libraries for everything, but I wanted to start with API calls rather than libraries anyway and Go offered something different:
+It's the default language of AI, with libraries for everything, but I wanted to start with API calls rather than libraries and Go offered something different:

 - **Single binary deployment** - no virtual environments, no dependency hell
 - **Straightforward concurrency** - agents need to do multiple things at once
 - **Static typing** - catching mistakes at compile time matters when your agent is taking real actions
-- **Simple tool integration** - calling external programs is trivial

 ## The Architecture